colmpat/1brc/README.md

 Looking at the flamegraph for this, the majority of our time is spent processing.
 The consumer has three main culprits: map access, scanner.Text(), and parseFloat.

+Changing just the float parsing and the scanner.Text() call we reduce the runtime to:

+1m48.595598283s

+> Note: looking at the parsing logic of the consumer, I think a state-machine could be really fast here.
+Something like the following states: `READING_STATION`, `SEMICOLON`, `PARSING_TEMP`, `NEWLINE`.
+Automota theory fast?

 #### v2.0
 Now that I have some quick file processing I added one layer on top of this: boundary awareness.
 When we slurp up this large buffer, we often read into the middle of the line.
 To solve this, I make a garage bin